SilverServerT/LockControl/README.md

 const config = {
     HA_TOKEN: 'your_long_lived_access_token',
     HA_URL: 'https://your-home-assistant-url',
-    VERSION: '2.0.0'
+    VERSION: '2.1.0'
 };
 ```

 ## Usage

 1. Access the interface through your Home Assistant instance at `/local/lockcontrol/lockcontrol.html`
-2. Use the interface to control your magnetic lock
+2. Use the interface to control your magnetic lock:
+   - Main toggle button for immediate lock/unlock
+   - Duration buttons for timed unlocks
+   - Debug button to clear all states if needed
 3. For mobile devices, use the debug panel (🔍) if you encounter any issues

 ## Troubleshooting